-2. Is there a company mission that addresses customer needs, yet operations fail to measure progress towards the mission?
+2. Is there a company mission that addresses customer needs, yet operations fails to measure progress towards the mission?

 3. Do business objectives focus on increasing revenue and profitability, yet assets are performing poorly, generating negative cash flows, or encumbered by debt?

-4. Are employees mentioned (positive or negative) without noting what employee turnover or performance metrics are for the industry?
+4. Is employee turnover mentioned (positive or negative) without noting what employee turnover or performance metrics are for the industry?

 5. Is a lot of time spent working IN the business on tactics, yet there is a failure to spend a greater amount of time working ON the business to define strategy, performance metrics, and standard operating procedures (SOP)?

 6. Are there regular interactions with employees, yet failure to communicate the status of objectives, financials, or metrics?